Home » Blog » World’s Top 10 Richest Sports Leagues: The Billion Dollar Powerhouses

 Top Sponsors: Barclays, Nike, EA Sports

+The EPL remains football’s richest and most-watched domestic league.
+With approximately £6.3 billion in revenue (2024), it’s the beating heart of global football fandom.
 Clubs such as Manchester United, Liverpool, Chelsea, and Arsenal command huge international followings.
 A significant portion of EPL revenue now comes from international broadcasting rights, signaling its global appeal.
+Interestingly, this is the first time in its history that the league earns more from international than domestic media deals, boasting its worldwide popularity.

 National Hockey League (NHL)